sutee3305/bitcoin/src/ipc/README.md

   can make IPC calls across the socket.

-* When the `bitcoind` process starts, it calls `ipc::StartServer()`, which parses the command line to determine the socket file descriptor, then instantiates `ipc::NodeServer` and `ipc::NodeImpl` objects to handle requests from the socket.
-Finally it invokes the capnp event loop, which just sits idle until the first IPC request arrives.
+* When the `bitcoind` process starts, it calls `ipc::StartServer()`, which parses the command line to determine the socket file descriptor to listen for IPC requests from, then instantiates `ipc::NodeServer` and `ipc::NodeImpl` objects to handle the requests.
+After this, it invokes the capnp event loop, which just sits idle until the first request arrives.

 ### IPC Call Sequence Example ###